apmuthu/frontaccounting/README.md

 <li>Using full random snapshots of FA repo is officially unwelcome.</li>
 <li>FA Repo code is placed here for study, development and local deployment only especially where internet is not available.</li>
 <li>FA versions are not released too often in order to provide a minimal acceptable level of stability, which is important especially in accounting software.</li>
-<li>The FA project has established an automatically updated <a href="http://devel.frontaccounting.com/git/">GIT mirror repo</a> that has all the incremental HG and older changes publicly available since 2013-04-16.</li>
 </ul>